GoogleCloudPlatform/community/tutorials/singularity-containers-with-cloud-build/README.md

 ### Step 2: Create a Bucket

 Before you build a container, you need a place to put it!
 Let's create a bucket just for storing our cloud builds.
-We can use the gcloud util to do this as follows (make sure your $PROJECT environment variable is still sourced from env.sh):
+You can use the gcloud util to do this as follows (make sure your $PROJECT environment variable is still sourced from env.sh):